carlvlewis/singlepage-latex-resume/README.md

-A single page one column resume intended to maximize content density.
+A single-page one-column resume intended to maximize content density.

 ### Motivation